 Short data messages may be set up, sent and received using the radio keypad and controls.

-Outgoing data messages from the keypad are limited to numeric data only in any combination of up to 20 characters (which include address information and data selection characters).
+Outgoing data messages from the keypad are limited to alphanumeric data in any combination of up to 20 characters (which include address information and data selection characters).